bmcgo/k8s-dhcp/README.md

 * `options` list of dhcp options to be included in response.
 Optional.

 Each server instance may serve multiple subnets.
-Server will automatically detect proper subnet for each request, and will construct dhcp response according to `dhcpsubnet` and possibly `dhcplease` settings.
+Server will automatically detect proper subnet for each request, and will construct dhcp response according to `dhcpsubnet` settings.

 Requests on unknown subnets will be ignored.